CsatiZoltan/t8code-wiki/Installation-of-VTK.md

 sudo apt install make build-essential cmake mesa-common-dev mesa-utils freeglut3-dev
 ```
 ## Installation
-The following instalation guid is based on the [documentation](https://gitlab.kitware.com/vtk/vtk/-/blob/master/Documentation/dev/build.md#building-vtk) of VTk.
+The following installation guide is based on the [documentation](https://gitlab.kitware.com/vtk/vtk/-/blob/master/Documentation/dev/build.md#building-vtk) of VTk.
 ### Clone the VTK repository

 To install VTK on a linux machine, first clone the repository from gitlab.